 - Off-Model: The 2D animation can be wildly inconsistent from frame to frame, much less shot to shot.
 As a result, Johnny's six pack will often be either flat or misshapen and Sonya can develop some very mannish facial features.
 Scaling issues happen frequently due to the poor integration between the 2D characters and CGI backgrounds.

 - Recycled Animation: Quite a lot of the 2D animation is this.
 It's most obvious in the climax, when the same fight sequences are repeated two or three times over the course of a few minutes.
+The most obvious example is the animation of Johnny Cage crab-walking away from some mooks, even though they try to hide it by first reversing the animation and then playing it in blurry slowmo.

 - Save the Villain: One of the backstories Raiden tells involves Goro and his brother fighting for the right to their father's throne.
 Goro's brother spares Goro falling off a cliff, but Goro doesn't return the favor when his brother is the one dangling.